sjparkinson/uncomplicated.systems/_posts/2019-09-06-firefox-privacy.md

 * Set `webgl.disabled` to `true`
 * Set `media.peerconnection.enabled` to `false`

+Restart your browser to get all of these settings to take effect.
+Then check it's all working at https://www.cloudflare.com/ssl/encrypted-sni/.

 The source for all these tweaks comes from <https://wiki.mozilla.org/Privacy/Privacy_Task_Force/firefox_about_config_privacy_tweeks>, which also contains more information about what each preference does.

 #### Configuring DNS over HTTPS